twak/winsyn_metadata/README.md

 * [summary.py](https://github.com/twak/fast_crop/blob/master/summary.py),
     * outputs various statistics for the whole dataset.
 * figure_many_xxx.py
-    * scripts used to create the figures for the paper. \
+    * scripts used to create the figures for the paper.

- \
 **Other notes**

 * The dataset was grown organically as resources and applications were added to the project.
 Therefore early image metadata may be of lower quality than later.
 * The batches started as a day of photography (for tom and michaella) or a contract (1 or 2 thousand images) for the upwork freelancers.
-The roughly correlate to the
 * The "tom_archive_xxx" folders are images taken before the project started and are from a variety of hardware and locations.
 Mostly we don't have location information for these.
 * The exploratory datasets were created by tom (on holiday) in UK/Denmark, later Michaella contributed images from Austria and Germany.
 In the third phase we contracted freelancers on the upwork platform to collect images from other locations around the world.
 * The guidance documents provided to the photographers and labellers evolved as edge-cases and issues with data collection were identified.
-For example, specific instructions for labelling unusual  classes of windows from Egypt were added.
+For example, specific instructions for labelling unusual configurations of sunshades and Egyptian windows were added.
 The dates of major changes are noted at the top of these documents.